|

 shell, although topographic, geologic and glacial evidence suggests

-otherwise; such a condition would have existed before the first Dan.
-It was unwise to argue the
+otherwise; a no-shell-condition may have existed before the first Dan, but it was unwise to

 Onimex ran the density of Kor's